Skip to main content

 Used for Neuroendocrine Tumor

-Lutathera (lutetium Lu 177 dotatate) is a radiopharmaceutical that’s used to treat adults and children ages 12 years and older with rare cancers known as neuroendocrine tumors (NETs) found in the digestive tract.
-It’s given as an injection through the vein at specific facilities with healthcare staff trained in using medications containing radiation.
-After each treatment with Lutathera (lutetium Lu 177 dotatate), you’ll need to keep yourself and others safe since there’s a chance you can expose others to radiation for a few days after each dose.
-Common side effects include nausea, vomiting, and fatigue.
+Lutathera (lutetium Lu 177 dotatate) is a radiopharmaceutical that's FDA approved to treat rare cancers known as neuroendocrine tumors (NETs) found in the digestive tract, including the stomach, intestines, and pancreas.
+It’s given as an injection through the vein at specific centers with trained healthcare professionals who know how to handle radiation safely.
+You’ll typically get one dose every 8 weeks, for a total of 4 doses.
+Some common side effects include nausea, vomiting, and tiredness.

 basics-icon